cimitrasoftware/AWS-Certified-Cloud-Practitioner-Notes/glossary-s.md

+**AWS Shared Responsibility**
+- This is the idea that AWS and customers have responsibilities for systems in the AWS Cloud
+- Responsibilities are based on the management level of the offering from AWS
+- - Unmanaged
+  - Partially Managed
+  - Fully Managed

 **SDK** *Amazon SDK*
 This is a separate installation from the Amazon CLI.
 The SDK is typically installed as a client specific to the platform and the IDE that will be used